 If you are raising a daughter, there are at least four things you should consider:

 One of the most important things I did with our daughters was to go shopping with them.
-It was important for two reasons: It showed me how difficult it was for them to find appropriate clothing that is modest and fashionable; and secondly, it allowed me to give my approval or disapproval before the purchase was made.
+It was important for two reasons: First, it showed me how difficult it was for them to find appropriate clothing that is modest and fashionable; and second, it allowed me to give my approval or disapproval before the purchase was made.

 Whether you’re a mom or dad, and whether you’re raising boys or girls, your children need your love and guidance as never before.
 They need to be loved when they don’t believe in themselves.
 They need to be clothed in wisdom that morally protects them like armor.